qingwei91/automerge-scala/readme.md

-## WIP
+## Overview

-Intent: I wish to replicate [Automerge](https://github.com/automerge/automerge) in scala, for learning and for fun.
+This is an exercise for me to try out Scala 3, and to learn more about CRDT.
+I am using a typeclass approach, this allow easy code reuse.

-I am starting by implementing some common CRDT, documented in this [survey study](https://hal.inria.fr/inria-00555588/document)
+I implemented some common CRDTs, documented in this [survey study](https://hal.inria.fr/inria-00555588/document)

-Currently I've only implemented the following CRDT (with Test!)
+So far, I've implemented the following (with test)
 * Multi-Value Register
 * Counter
 * Replicated Growable Array (aka RGA)